rwf2/rwf2/docs/micro-grants.md

 ## Early Termination

-In the case that an accepted applicant is unable to complete a milestone within a reasonable* time-frame, the µGrant is _re-accepted_ and becomes eligible for new applications.
+If an accepted applicant indicates that they are unable to complete a milestone or cannot be reached after several attempts, the µGrant is re-accepted and becomes eligible for new applications.
 The re-accepted µGrant is composed of all incomplete milestones, and compensation is recalculated based on remaining tasks such that the sum of already issued compensation and remaining compensation is equal to the original compensation amount.

-<small>The definition of "reasonable" will depend on the specific uGrant.</small>

 ## Structure